Should the Timing of Inspections be Predictable?: Introduction

-Finally, an important force in our paper is the relationship between time- and risk-preferences. \cite{OrtolevaSafonovYariv2022} exploit this relationship in an adverse selection problem.
-In their model, the agent's discount rate is private information.
-They show how the agent's induced risk preferences can be used to screen the agent in an allocation problem.
-In our moral hazard setting, the agent's hidden actions determine the agent's \emph{effective} risk preferences.\footnote{See \cite{dejarnette2020time} for an axiomatic analysis of the connection between impatience and risk-preferences over time-lotteries.
-To be sure, our results are not driven by primitive time preferences, but by effective time preferences determined endogenously by the agent's actions.}
+Finally, a central force in our model is that the agent's action path affects the curvature of the project's survival probability.
+This curvature determines the agent's induced risk attitude over the timing of planned inspections.
+A similar force arises in several other contexts.
+When designing information for an agent in a stopping problem, the relative patience of the principal and the agent determines whether disclosures are spread out over time \citep{ElySzydlowski2020,Liu2026,saeedi2024getting,chen2026accelerator}.
+In an adverse selection problem in which the agent's discount rate is his private information, \cite{OrtolevaSafonovYariv2022} show how the agent's induced risk preferences can be used to screen the agent.
+To be clear, our results are not driven by primitive time preferences, but rather by the \emph{relative} curvature of the project's survival probability under different action paths.\footnote{See \cite{dejarnette2020time} and \cite{DillenbergerEtal2025} for an axiomatic analysis of the connection between impatience and risk preferences over time-lotteries.}